 A life coach will call themselves a coach, mentor or consultant.
 Coaches often focus on wellness, and they also often have a particular focus.
 For example, my focus is on moms with hot tempers.
 Coaches are often people who have figured out a particular problem in their lives and they want to help people who have the same problem they did.
 (That’s what I do – I used to have a hot temper too.)

-If a psychological problem is evident, a coach will tell a client that it’s time to see a counselor.
+If a long-term therapeutic relationship would be beneficial, a coach will tell a client that it’s time to see a counselor.
+After working with me, my clients often benefit from seeing a counselor (I have a list of referrals).
 A counselor will sometimes refer a client to a coach to work on a specific goal or challenge too.
-(Mine has.)
+If you’re working with both a coach and a counselor, let them both know for your maximum benefit.

-It’s not black and white (nothing is), and counselors and coaches will say that there is overlap in the professions, but they both fulfill a need in our society, and they bring each other business.
+It’s not black and white (nothing is), and counselors and coaches will say that there’s overlap in the professions, but they both fulfill a need in our society, and they bring each other business.
 The two professions complement each other.

 To help you as best they can, with your permission, counselors and coaches will sometimes consult with each other about their clients.